-D. Drive motor operates okay for a few minutes, and then stops and will not restart ...
+D. Drive motor operates okay for a few minutes, and then stops and will not restart...

 - 1. Motor is overheating and tripping out on internal overload protector ... - a.
 Motor air vents clogged with lint. - b.
 Low voltage to the motor. - c.
 Failed motor. - d.
-Basket (tumbler) is binding ... check for obstruction. - e.
+Tumbler (basket), is binding ... check for obstruction. - e.
 Failed idler bearings or tumbler bearings.

-E. Blower motor (impellor/fan) not operating (does not start) ...
+E. Blower (impellor/fan) motor is not operating (does not start) ...